samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - **Sort Tasks:** Sort tasks by creation date or alphabetical order using an accessible dropdown.
 - **Task Display:** Each task is presented in a clean card layout with proper spacing, shadows, and hover effects.
 - **Preserved Task:** One historical test task is always present for auditability/testing (never deleted).
+- **Set Priority Levels:** Users can set, edit, and view priority levels for tasks (None, Low, Medium, High, Critical).
+Priority is validated, displayed in the UI, persists after reload, and is supported in both the UI and AI API.
+All priority logic is fully tested (unit and E2E) and covered by robust selectors and assertions.

 ### 3. User Interface & Experience
 - **Modern Design System:** Consistent visual language using Tailwind CSS with proper spacing, colors, and typography.